frontend-fun/react-hooks-typescript-tome/docs/4-state/state.md

   // Only includes <div>Hello!</div> if `visible` is true return <div>
-    <Button onClick={flipVisiblity}>Show/Hide</Button>
+    <Button onClick={flipVisibility}>Show/Hide</Button>
     {visible && <div>Hello!</div>}
   </div>;
 }
 ```

 Run the application.
 When you click the button, the text will be hidden.
 We are using the `&&` operator which only evaluates the right-hand expression when the left-hand expression is `true`.
+So if `visible` is `true`, we render the `Hello!` in the `div`.
+Otherwise, it won't render anything in that line.
+We could have also written this as `{visible ? <div>Hello!</div> : ''}` but that would be a little longer and uglier.

 Notice how we can embed the Model into our View using curly brackets.
-Without those curly brackets, that just becomes boring HTML text.
+Without those curly brackets, the logic involving `visible` just becomes boring HTML text.
 Try removing the curly brackets and see for yourself.
+We need those brackets whenever we want to render a bit of our state.

+One last thing to highlight: we bind give `onClick` the name of the function `flipVisibility` WITHOUT calling the function.
+If we were calling `flipVisibility`, we would have parentheses after it like this: `flipVisibility()`

+Instead, we hand the function's reference to the `Button`, and allow the `Button` to decide when to call its `onClick` function (in this case, `flipVisibility`).
+This is the magic of event binding, and we'll use it A LOT.

 ## String State: Pet Photos